rickardlindberg/rickardlindberg.me/writing/projectional-editor-design-limit/index2.markdown

 one.

 Why return a `StringToLines` at all?
 Why not just return `Lines`?
-Because it needs to override method to handle events.
+Because it needs to override methods to handle events.
 Projections need to implement unique event handles because they handle events differently.
 But the data the event handlers need to properly handle events are now stored in the `meta` field of the document.

-I realized that storing state in the document or in the projection wouldn't matter.
+I realize that storing the projection state in the document `meta` field or in the projection wouldn't matter.
 Different event handlers would need to be associated with different projections.

-I'm not sure we are much closer to solving the problem of a sane split view, but I think storing state in documents provides a slightly cleaner design ([complete diff](https://github.com/rickardlindberg/rlproject/compare/1ab0ca6f57f33318fc87aa9c9913189cf08c99d3...df15b3f663855cd5e54c3b711e9a042afeee96fa), so it should help us thing a bit more clearly.
+I'm not sure we are much closer to solving the problem of a sane split view, but I think storing state in documents provides a slightly cleaner design ([complete diff](https://github.com/rickardlindberg/rlproject/compare/1ab0ca6f57f33318fc87aa9c9913189cf08c99d3...df15b3f663855cd5e54c3b711e9a042afeee96fa), so it should help us think a bit more clearly.

 ## New problem again

-The next thing to work on is change the behavior of event handlers to return the document being edited instead of a new version of itself.
+The next thing to work on is to change the behavior of event handlers to return a new version of the document being edited instead of a projection.
 Then call a project function on this new document to render it.

 The new `meta` field might come in handy here.

 Let's explore.

-So in our target design, the driver looks like this:
+In our target design, the driver looks like this:

 ```
 def on_char(self, evt):